The Jordan Brothers: "The Lake"

 The group now included brothers Bobby and Lew to round out the band.
-While keeping their eyes open for another record contract, they built up their following in the home base of Schuylkill county and environs.
+The band started building up their following in the home base of Schuylkill county and environs.
 After a fall-out with Renninger's, the group began a sixteen-year gig at Willow Lake in Schuylkill Haven in 1962.
 Willow Lake was an amusement park that housed a roller skating rink and pool.
 The Jordan Brothers ran dances every Friday and Saturday nights and in the summers also on Wednesday night.
 During the years at Renninger's the group had developed its signature theme, a song that opened and closed each dance.
 The composition began as the intro from "Hard Times", a Duane Eddy rocker (written and originally performed by Noble "Thin Man" Watts) from the late 1950s.
 Even long-time fans call this song “Hard Times”, when it is in reality the "Jordan Theme" with composer credits to the Jordan Brothers.

 In 1964, the group began to conduct dances in Barnesville, Pennsylvania initially at the Lakewood Ballroom (1964) and then from 1964 to 1970 for seven years at the adjacent Lakeside Ballroom.
 These dances were held on Sunday nights and in the summer also on Thursdays.
 Since all three venues were “Lakes”, the dances were known by the same nickname and going to “The Lake” became the thing to do in the 1960s and early 1970s.
 These dances drew, in the aggregate, over a thousand each week in the summer at their height.
-The band would offer a mix of their self-composed music with cover versions of then current (including more progressive music and British invasion sounds as the decade progressed) and “Oldies” rock and roll.
+The band would offer a mix of their self-composed music with cover versions of then current (including more progressive music and British Invasion sounds as the decade progressed) and “Oldies” rock and roll.

 It was during this period in 1963 that the Jordan Brothers began to perform a version of “Heart” written by Barry Mann and Cynthia Weil at the “Lake”.
-This was arguably the most popular song at these dances but inexplicably was never released as a single.
+The song was popular at these dances but was never released as a single.
 Because “Heart” never broke the Top 40 when it was released by Kenny Chandler of Harrisburg, PA, most people believed that the song was a Jordan Brothers original composition.
 Eventually, a recording was released in 1980 on the Jordan Brothers o compilation album, "Yesterday’s Todays, Volume 1".

 The band was unable to find a national record label interested until 1964.
 However, they did release 3 singles, one under the self-produced Jordan label again, two instrumentals – "Sloe Gin" and "Basin Street Rumble" (1963) - and then two other singles with Ruby Records, an independent studio in Reading, Pennsylvania – "Revenge"/"Lover's Never Say Goodbye" (1964) and "Ya Ya"/"Gee Whiz" (1964).